Windows 10, Using the Windows 10 Update Assistant

 - Windows 10 Update Assistant will now display a percentage completed for three processes.
 Click "Minimize" to hide this screen and continue working and/or saving files in preparation for the lengthy restarting process which will begin in about 25-45 minutes.

 - When the status at the upper left says, "Step 3 of 3: Installing" and it gets to 100%, that status indicator will change to a countdown clock for 30 minutes.
-If the computer is not restarted within that time period, Windows will restart itself after the countdown.
+If the computer is not restarted within that time, Windows will restart itself after the countdown.
 The "Restart later" button can also be clicked if there is still file saving or other work to be done before proceeding.

 - After clicking "Restart now" or letting the restart happen on its own, the computer will log off and go through a lengthy series of installation processes and restarts.
 It is important not to interrupt these processes.
+Please be patient.
 This will take about an hour or more, depending on the computer.
 Keep the computer plugged in to power and connected to a network.